 is retired from practice and does not perform marriage and family therapy services on a volunteer or free basis;

-A licensee claiming exemption under subpart 10 who later decides to resume practice must submit to the board, before resuming practice, a written notice that the licensee intends to resume practice.
+A licensee claiming exemption under subpart 11 who later decides to resume practice must submit to the board, before resuming practice, a written notice that the licensee intends to resume practice.
 The licensee must also submit evidence that the licensee has completed continuing education requirements that are equivalent to what the requirements would have been without the exemption for the five years or any portion of the five years immediately preceding the date of the notice of intent to resume practice.

-Copyright © 2008 by the Office of the Revisor of Statutes, State of Minnesota.
+Copyright © 2016 by the Revisor of Statutes, State of Minnesota.
 All rights reserved.